By Dr. Malachi O’Brien, Malachi Media

 Make your message clear.
 I mean crystal clear.
 This is by far one of the greatest mistakes I see people make on social media.
 Especially churches.
 They say they want to reach people but their social media does not reflect that.
 Rather, their social media has simply become a one-way communication piece people use to highlight past and upcoming events.
 If you want to reach people on social media then you need to talk about the problems people are facing and how your church or ministry can help people solve those problems.
 Talk about the real issues people are facing.
 Talk about depression, suicide, divorce, etc…

 Be social on social.
-When people leave a comment, respond back to them.
+When people leave a comment, respond to them.
 Build relationships with people.
-You could go into Instagram search bar right now and type in the name of your city and see photos and people from your city.
+You could go into the Instagram search bar right now and type in the name of your city and see photos and people from your city.
 What if you actively sought to contribute and add value to others?
 What if you commented on 10 posts every day for a month?
-I promise you that it would help you see guest and visitors come to your church.
+I promise you that it would help you see guests and visitors come to your church.
+Similarly, understand what are the other dos’ and donts’ in social media from reputed blogs such as Liteboard.

 Build a social media team.
 Make this a new ministry in your church.
 Develop a team of volunteers who will help you share content and do new things.
 Utilize all generations.
 Have fun.

 Spend money on ads.
-Marketing is not sleazy.
+Marketing is not sleazy – and there’s a reason why more and more businesses and organizations are asking questions like “what is SEO?” when it comes to getting the most out of their online presence.
 The front porch of homes is now the back porch.
 Their newsfeed is the front door you can knock on.
 What if you were creating meaningful encouraging content that people loved to share AND you spent money to reach the right people?
 It doesn’t take long to do this with precision and to do it well.
 Stop wasting money on things that do not work.

 Reach out to new guests on social media.
 What if visitor or connection cards at your church had a spot for social media information?
 What if a volunteer on Sunday or Monday sent a meaningful personal note, through social media, thanking the guests for coming to your church?
 This could set your church apart.
 People want to know you care.